Alcohol addiction and alcoholism are terms used to describe a medical disorder called “alcohol use disorder.”

 Your first step in treatment might be inpatient detoxification or “detox.“

 During detox, you get medical and mental health support as the harmful toxins of alcohol and other substances leave your body.
 When you stop drinking, you might continue to have cravings due to alcohol dependence.
 Inpatient detox can help you manage withdrawal.
+Sandstone Care has 2 inpatient detox centers that you could use in Colorado and Virginia.

 Alcohol withdrawal symptoms can be uncomfortable, distressing, and even life-threatening.
 If you try to quit drinking “cold-turkey” at home, you won’t have the support and medical guidance available to detox safely.